saimouli/frontier_exploration_turtlebot/README.md

 Saimouli Katragadda and Saurav Kumar worked together on this implementation and alternate commits were made.
 The commits are made by the driver while the other person acted as navigator.

 # <a name="present"></a> Presentation Slides
+Link to the video can be found [here](https://youtu.be/45f4QF6Crtc)

 Link to the sildes can be found [here](https://docs.google.com/presentation/d/1LBri_mfvDsKqvUMGZ5PVOpgEUb53M30awwxja8da1Mo/edit?usp=sharing)

 # <a name="dependencies"></a> Dependencies